-The monitoring engine will start to send PTP/NTP requests in the configured intervals to each node from the list and measure the time received in the responses with its own time (which is traceable to UTC, GPS sync for example).
-The current offset and status information can be checked in the Sync Monitor Status overview table.
-Next to the status information you will find 3 Action buttons: Graph, Error Logs and Edit.
+The monitoring engine will start to send PTP/NTP requests in the configured intervals to each node from the list and measure the time received in the responses with its own time (which is traceable to UTC, GNSS sync for example).
+The current offset and status information can be checked in the status overview table in the Node Monitoring menu.

+In the status overview table of monitored nodes, next to the status information you will find 3 action buttons: Graph, Error Logs and Edit.